fumes/fumes.jekyll/_posts/2019-09-09-love-and-erotic-art-in-bali.md

 In some villages it was until recently common practice for unmarried women to lie on their back and implore Father _Akasa_ to bestow upon them a mate, as it was for women to lie on their belly and address _Mother Pertiwi_.
 As if there were a union of men and women with their cosmic partners.

 Those social symbols and behaviours have a long story behind them.
 Archeologists have discovered in Bali sarcophagi shaped after women in the coital position.
-On the famous nekara bronze drum of _Pejeng_, next to _Bedulu_, one finds the etching of a frog with a similar female symbolism.
+On the famous _nekara_ bronze drum of _Pejeng_, next to _Bedulu_, one finds the etching of a frog with a similar female symbolism.

-And everywhere there are phallic menhirs and stones whose symbolism is clearly pre-Hindu, usually set side by side with an object -a split stone for instance-that symbolizes the female component.
+And everywhere there are phallic menhirs and stones whose symbolism is clearly pre-Hindu, usually set side by side with an object -a split stone for instance-that symbolises the female component.

 Many of these objects have been integrated within the paraphernalia of Balinese temples as part of local cults of fertility.

 They are worshipped in relation to agricultural events or when a patient is beseeching forgiveness or healing from the world from beyond".
 The sexual connotation of these objects is usually made very obvious.

 The village of _Kayu Putih_, for example, has a "deity" shaped as a 25cm penis and called by the blunt name of "Dewa Gede C.K Kontong, this name being the Balinese expletive for the male organ.